pasliwa/fractal_landscapes/README.md

 # Fractal landscapes

-Draws 2D and 3D image of a fractal landscape
+Draws 2D and 3D image of a fractal landscape using diamond-square method

 To run simply type: python3 diamond_square.py